suckbluefrog/ROCKNIX-QCS6490/README.md

+## Important

-Community Build of QCS6490 for Dragon Q6A
+- Community Build of QCS6490 for Dragon Q6A
-NOT SUPPORTED by ROCKNIX TEAM
+- NOT SUPPORTED by ROCKNIX TEAM -- Do not ask for support from their discord.
-USE AT YOUR OWN RISK.
+- USE AT YOUR OWN RISK.
 NO SUPPORT PROVIDED

+--